spree/api.spreecommerce.com/content/v1/order/checkouts.md

 ## Address to delivery

+### Updating an Order's Address

+The order's billing and shipping address must be updated before the order can be transitioned to the `delivery` state.

+To update an order's address, make a put request with the following attributes:

+<%= json(:address_attributes) %>

-After [updating the order's addresses](/v1/orders/#modifying-address-information) the order can be advanced to the `delivery` state and the available shipping methods can be viewed by making this request:
+After updating the order's addresses the order can be advanced to the `delivery` state and the available shipping methods can be viewed by making this request:

     PUT /api/checkouts/R335381310